-- Why should you ask for full list price even though you know it’s more than the buyer is paying now?
+- Why should you ask for the full list price even though you know it’s more than the buyer is paying now?

-- Why should you request the other person to invest in the top of the line even when you’re certain they’re so budget conscious that they’ll never spend that much?
+- Why should you request the other person to invest in the top of the line even when you’re certain they’re so budget-conscious that they’ll never spend that much?

 - Why should you assume that they would like to purchase your extended service warranty even though you know they’ve never done this before?